-With Facebook Ads, you can create and run digital ad campaigns to directly market your business to potential customers.
-However, if you want to get the most bang for your buck, you should make sure your ads are reaching the Facebook users who are most likely to be interested in what you have to offer.
+With 2.96 billion monthly active users, Facebook offers a massive audience of potential customers for brands and businesses of all sizes.
+And with Facebook Ads, you can create and run digital ad campaigns to directly market your business to those potential customers.
+But if you want to get the most bang for your buck, you should make sure those ads actually reach the Facebook users most likely to be interested in what you have to offer.

-This is where Facebook Custom Audiences comes in.
-You can use this feature to create highly defined groups of people who already have a relationship with your business, which you can then engage with targeted marketing campaigns.
-These groups could include past customers, people who have visited your website, or users who installed your app.
+That's where Facebook Custom Audiences comes in.
+You can use this feature to curate groups of people who already have a relationship with your business—or non-customers who might be interested—which you can then engage with targeted marketing campaigns.

 1. Custom Audiences from customer lists

-If you collect email addresses, such as when someone subscribes to your newsletter or makes a purchase, you can upload that information to Facebook to market to them via Facebook Ads.
-When you upload your email list, Facebook uses a process called "hashing" to match the email addresses with Facebook user profiles while keeping specific customer data private.
+If you collect email addresses, such as when someone subscribes to your newsletter or makes a purchase, you can upload that information to Facebook and target them with ads on the platform.
+When you upload your email list, Facebook uses "hashing" to match the email addresses with user profiles while keeping specific customer data private.

 2. Custom Audiences from your website

-An engagement Custom Audience is a group of people who have already interacted with your brand on Facebook or Instagram.
-Some different types of engagement include watching a video on your page, filling out a lead form, visiting your Facebook Page or Instagram business profile, or registering for an event.
+An engagement Custom Audience is a group of users who have interacted with your brand on other Meta platforms, such as Instagram or Facebook.
+For example, different engagement types include watching a video on your page, filling out a lead form, visiting your Facebook Page or Instagram business profile, or registering for an event.

 You can also target your existing customers with a Custom Audience.
-Learn how to use your customer list to create Custom Audiences in Facebook.
+Learn how to use your customer list to create Custom Audiences on Facebook.